typelevel/toolkit/docs/index.md

 Our very own flavour of the [Scala Toolkit].

+**IMPORTANT**: The toolkit does not yet support Scala Native 0.5.x series.

 ## Overview

 Typelevel toolkit is a meta library that currently includes these libraries: